-As is evidenced by §23.01 (c), highest and best use is limited in specific circumstances.
+As is evidenced by §23.01 (c), Highest and Best use is limited in specific circumstances.
 Appraisal Performance Tests and Performance Measures Attained

-The Texas Comptroller of Public Accounts conducts an biennial study to determine the degree of uniformity of and the median level of appraisals by the appraisal District within each major category of property constituting at least 5% of the total value in each school district, as required by §5.10, Tax Code.
+The Texas Comptroller of Public Accounts conducts a biennial study to determine the degree of uniformity of and the median level of appraisals by the appraisal District within each major category of property constituting at least 5% of the total value in each school district, as required by §5.10, Tax Code.